snakelab/ImagePy/README.md

 If no exif-data is found the script tries to extract the filename in a similar way.

+If the filename is allready in the target-dir the script make sure that if the file is not the same, another name is used.
+If it is the same image nothing happens.

 ## Example ##
 ./imagepy.py <image>